Japanese Lessons

 Level 1 Japanese Beginner Courses

-We have four Japanese courses at the Beginner level, totaling 40 lessons (60 course hours plus 60 homework hours).
+We have 4 courses at the Beginner level, totaling 40 lessons (60 course hours plus 60 homework hours).
 Our students will be using a practical and well-designed coursebook called “Japanese for Busy People 1”.
 We based our curriculum on this book to design our training with a strong focus on fluency skills, as we often find students coming to us looking for Japanese speaking course, not just reading and writing.
 Our in-house materials, including grammar notes, activity handouts, digital flashcards, and online assessments, are designed to help our beginner learners, and are available for our students for FREE.

 As our Japanese Beginner graduate, you should be able to read and write Hiragana and Katakana well and speak Japanese with natural pronunciation.
 You should also acquire conversational skills to talk about basic daily life affairs, such as personal preferences, travel plans, shopping, and ordering in restaurants, among others.